 Key Element 8 ~ Clear monitoring and evaluation measures track the achievement of individual participants’ program goals and gauge the effectiveness of the program.

-What are the procedures of Drug Court?
+What are the procedures of Drug Court in Washington?

 If a person is currently charged with a felony offense a request for admission to Drug Court may be made.
 The Drug Court candidate’s request for approval into the Drug Court system is made to the prosecutor’s office.
 A wait list is created for the program because there are more eligible candidates than the Drug Court program can handle at current funding levels.
 The prosecutor’s office reviews the candidate’s file and disapproves or approves the request for admission to Drug Court.
 Candidates may be rejected for any of the following reasons: